jweiland-net/walls_io_proxy/README.md

 As walls_io_proxy gets all data from walls.io now it's up to you to create your own FluidTemplate for your social wall.
 We don't support all their integrated Themes, Styles and Views.
 You have the data now, do what you want.

+# Installation

+You can install this extension via Composer with:

+`composer req jweiland/walls-io-proxy`